sandyl289/XmasDash/README.md

 - On a terminal, run `mvn clean test`
 OR
 - On an IDE, right click on the `src/test/java` folder and click on "Run".

+# Jacoco Report
+- On a terminal, run `mvn clean test jacoco:report`
+  On IntelliJ IDE, click on the `target/site/jacoco/index.html` file
+- Click on one of the browser icons to open the Jacoco Report